 With our team spanning the globe, we are in a position to create some seriously cool things.
 We are lucky that as a company, 2020 has not thrown too many spanners into the works for us, and we realise that.
 Our community-driven roadmap is what we're driving towards, but there are a lot of moving parts to be set in order underneath to make it all come together.

 If you are a Civo customer, thanks for being along for the ride with us this year.
-If you are not yet a customer, sign up to our beta and give our managed Kubernetes platform a try.
+If you are not yet a customer, sign up and give our managed Kubernetes platform a try.
 There'll be some exciting new announcements in the new year...